These Benefits of Hiking Will Make You Want to Hit the Trails

 It's a Happy Pill

 Even five minutes in nature can boost your mood and self-esteem, according to a review of studies by the University of Essex in England.
 And because exercise produces endorphins (known as the happiness hormone), actually moving through nature takes the feel-good benefits to a new level.
-"Hiking creates a wonderful combination of less stress and more happiness," Whitbourne says.
-(Bring these snacks along to boost your mood even more!)
+"Hiking creates a wonderful combination of less stress and more happiness," says Whitbourne.
+(Bring these snacks along to boost your mood even more.)

 Working toward a unified goal — like making your way through the woods with others — strengthens relationships and builds bonds.
 "Hiking usually involves solving little problems together ['Uh, did we make a wrong turn?'], which makes you feel more accomplished as a group," says Dustin Portzline, an American Mountain Guide Association–certified rock guide."I always remember the people I hiked with more than anything else."

 No hiking buddy?
 No problem.
 Check for a hiking group in your area at Meetup or sign up for an outing with the REI Outdoor School to go with a pro and get this benefit of hiking.
 (Love working out with someone else?
 Try this bring-a-friend workout.)

 You'll Spend Less Time Worrying

 A study in the journal Proceedings of the National Academy of Sciences found that adults who took a 90-minute walk in nature reported ruminating (aka brooding) less than those who had strolled through the city.
 In addition, they showed less blood flow to the region of the brain associated with rumination, while the city group was unchanged.
 Researchers hypothesized that nature provided a focus away from negative, self-referential thoughts.
 As observers look to pinpoint the specific attributes of nature that make it such a “positive distraction,” the good news is that giving this green immersion a test-drive (and getting those benefits of hiking) is as close as your local park path.